lehmannkendall/Metadata/README.md

 Note: This URL serves to associate a URL in descriptive record with its corresponding DRS metadata.
 Despite its name, it does not necessarily correspond to a delivered file.
 Most often it delivers content in a dedicated viewer or rendering application.

+__Note that the rest of the section "DRSMetadata" has not yet been formatted into the above table and definition list__

 #### ownerCode

 | Element | `ownerCode` |